zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Pamela says, “Look (meaning I want you to listen to me) , I’m just putting some of the titles in caps and underlining them, adding some bu llets, and putting some of the important sections in bold or italics.”
 Several for matting terms there, let’s start with “caps” (caps).
 “Caps” refers to – or is short for capital letters.
 We sometimes call these upper-case letters; they are the larg e form of the letter.

  You also have lower-case letters; these are smaller form s of the letters.
 So in English, sentences always begin with a capital letter.  the first letter, in other words, is in caps – that is, a capital letter.
 To put a n entire word in caps would mean to capitalize the entire word, all of the lette rs are upper case.
 “To underline” means to put a usually black horizontal line underneath, or below a sentence.
 A “bullet” (bullet) in formatting is a small  mark, often a round circle that is used at the beginning of each item in a list.
 You o ften will see what are called “bullet points.”
 Bullet points are the same as bullet s; they are usually small white or black circles that go in front of a list of things – e ach item, each thing on that list.
 “Bullet” has other meanings in English as well,  and those can be found in the Learning Guide.
 If you don’t know them, you might wa nt to learn them because it could save your life!
-“Bold” (bold) are letters that ar e thicker and darker than the other letters around them, usually we use this to emphasi ze a particular word, to make it, we would say, “stand out,” to make it noticeabl e.
+“Bold” (bold) are letters that are thicker and darker than the other letters around them, usually we use this to emphasi ze a particular word, to make it, we would say, “stand out,” to make it noticeabl e.
 Finally, Pamela talks about italics.
 “Italics” is when the letters are printe d at an angle so that it looks more like handwriting.
 Again, this is used for emphasis.

 So Pamela says that she’s going to put some of the titles in caps and underline them, she’s going to add some bullets or some bullet p oints, and she’s going to put some of the important sections in bold or italics.  “ This will all make each page more professional,” she says.
 Chad says, “I don’t thi nk it’s going to have your intended effect.”
 The “intended effect” is the re sult that you want to achieve; is what you plan to do or hope to have happen as a resu lt of your actions.
 If you walk up to a beautiful woman in a bar and you say to h er, “Do you come here often?” the intended effect is for her to start a conver sation with you.
 However, the more probable effect is for her to ignore you or turn the other way.
 Well, at least that’s what always used to happen to me!